laffra/cacophonia/README.md

 This does show us all the methods invoked inside the `org.eclipse.core.jobs` plugin, but it does not tell us much yet what jobs are actually being run.
 We can update our runtime to pass the object itself and then print out more details about the method being called.
 However, we don't know what to print yet.
-So, let's look at the plugin itself first.
+So, let us look at the plugin itself first.
 For that, we will import the plugin into our Eclipse workspace.

 ![Cacophonia UI](/images/import-plugin.png)

-As Eclipse jobs are essentially implemented as Java threads, we will search for anything implementing a Java thread.
+Eclipse jobs are essentially implemented as Java threads.
+This is explained in [this FAQ](https://wiki.eclipse.org/FAQ_Does_the_platform_have_support_for_concurrency%3F).
+So, to find out interesting things about running jobs, we will search for anything implementing a Java thread.
 Such implementation will always override `void run()`, so we search for that.

 ![Cacophonia UI](/images/search.png)

-The first in `Worker.java` looks very promising as it adds a jobs and runs it:
+The occurrence in `Worker.java` looks very promising as it appears to activate a job and then run it:

 ```java
     setName(getJobName());